tonethar/IGME-330-Master/notes/HW-php-web-service-1.md

   - More specifically, in this class:
     - the service we will build and use in this class will return data in the JSON (**J**ava**S**cript **O**bject **N**otation) format
     - the service will be a simple *read-only* web service that will return data, but cannot be written to or updated by the user of the service
+    - we will pass in parameters (i.e. values help the user of service specify or filter the information they want back) to our web service using the [query string](https://en.wikipedia.org/wiki/Query_string)
-    - we will build a "client" (an HTML/JavaScript app) to download the web service via the [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object and then display the results to a user
+    - we will also build a "client" (an HTML/JavaScript app) to download the web service via the [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object and then display the results to a user

 ## II.
 Review - Example #1